peytonrunyan/peytonrunyan/README.md

 ### Howdy!

 My name is Peyton, and I'm a software engineer with a passion for data.
-I've worked in a variety of roles, mostly in Go and Python, and generally on the backend, though I've been known to dabble on the front end too.

 You can find examples of some of my work, used in production at companies like Progressive, Cisco, and Deliveroo, [here](#examples-of-previous-work).